Fenugreek A Beneficial Herb, Spice And Amazing Medicine

 The seeds of fenugreek can be applied externally and internally.
 The applications are generally quite varied.
 They stimulate the appetite and have a positive effect on strengthening the uterus and the heart.

 In combination with other plants, Fenugreek is used as a drug in the respiratory tract.
 It loosens the mucus.
-Furthermore, the use for the treatment of stomach pain, stomach ulcers, and bowel disease is a typical area of fenugreek.
+Furthermore, its use for the treatment of stomach pain, stomach ulcers, and bowel disease is a typical area of fenugreek.

-Also in acute muscle and gout pain, swollen glands, high blood fat levels, type 2 diabetes, impotence, and profuse sweating preparations with fenugreek will help.
+Also, in acute muscle and gout pain, swollen glands, high blood fat levels, type 2 diabetes, impotence, and profuse sweating, preparations with fenugreek will help.
 Homeopathic metabolic disorders are treated with dried seeds.
 The seeds should help when applied externally against hair loss.
 Furthermore, poultices can be prepared that act against ulcers, carbuncles, boils, local skin inflammation, and purulent inflammation of the toes and fingers.

 Internal and external use of fenugreek herb

 For the preparation of tea, half a gram of fenugreek seeds is required.
 The powdered seeds are poured into a cup of cold water.
 After two hours, the powder is strained over a paper filter.
 The tea can also be drunk several times a day.
 To stimulate the appetite, the intake is recommended before meals.
-For external use to treat inflammation, mix about 50 grams of fenugreek seed powder with water of 250 milliliters, brought to a boil in a pot, and simmered for about five minutes.
-This can then be used in moist, warm poultices, and applied to the inflamed skin
+For external use to treat inflammation, mix about 50 grams of fenugreek seed powder with water of 250 milliliters, bring to a boil in a pot, and simmer for about five minutes.
+This can then be used in moist, warm poultices and applied to the inflamed skin

 By Hair loss